Ba'athist Syria: Collapse of the Assad regime (2024)

+On 6 December, in a face-to-face interview with CNN, Abu Mohammad al-Julani declared that the offensive's goal was to remove Assad from power.
+Using his birth name, Ahmed al-Sharaa, he explicitly pledged to protect minority groups and outlined plans for establishing a government grounded in institutions and a "council chosen by the people".
+He also expressed his intention to facilitate the return of Syrian refugees to their homes.

 In the evening of 6 December 2024, Southern Front forces captured the regional capital of Suwayda, in southern Syria, following the pro-government forces' withdrawal from the city.
 Concurrently, the Kurdish-led Syrian Democratic Forces captured the provincial capital of Deir ez-Zor from pro-government forces, which also left the town of Palmyra in central Homs Governorate.
 By midnight, opposition forces in the southern Daraa Governorate captured its capital Daraa, as well as 90% of the province, as pro-government forces withdrew towards the capital Damascus.
 Meanwhile, the Syrian Free Army (SFA), a different rebel group backed by the United States took control of Palmyra in an offensive launched from the al-Tanf "deconfliction zone".

 On 7 December 2024, pro-government forces withdrew from the Quneitra Governorate, which borders the Israeli-occupied Golan Heights.
 That day, the Israeli army helped the UNDOF repel an attack.
 The Southern Front entered the suburbs of Damascus, which was simultaneously attacked from the north by the Syrian Free Army.
 As the rebels advanced, Assad fled Damascus to Moscow, where he was granted political asylum by Russian president Vladimir Putin.
 The next day, the Syrian opposition forces captured the cities of Homs and Damascus.
 After Damascus fell, Ba'athist Syria collapsed, and Prime Minister Mohammad Ghazi al-Jalali stayed in a caretaker capacity with the rebels' permission until they established the Syrian caretaker government two days later.

-In late December 2024, holdouts of Assad loyalists started an insurgency in western Syria.
-In March 2025, Syria's Interim Constitution criminalized public support for the former Assad regime.
+Holdouts loyal to Assad started an insurgency in western Syria in late December 2024.
+In March 2025, the Constitutional Declaration criminalized public support for the former Assad regime.
+The new Syrian government has prosecuted many former officials and individuals affiliated with the regime.
+According to political analyst Kamal Abdo, these fugitives number at up to 10,000 as of July 2026.